As anyone with experience in the role will agree, a product manager’s work can be incredibly demanding.

 The platform’s in-built algorithm automatically calculates where your priorities should lie, so you know what to work on next for ultimate value.

-The most popular package is the Team, at $49 per month.
-This gives product managers the option to integrate airfocus with Trello, Asana, Zapier, and Jira.
+The most popular package is the Pro, at $79 per editor per month.
+This gives product managers the option to integrate airfocus with Trello, Asana, MS Planner, Clubhouse, GitHub, Zapier, and Jira.

 Bigger and scaling organizations can opt for the Enterprise package, available at custom prices.
 Users can expect priority support for a higher rate.